naellis89/documentation/README.md

 # documentation
-The structure file is mkdocs.yml and all documents live in docs/
+Most important information is in index.md